Rick Jennings

-Richard Jennings, who attended Coolidge High School in Washington, D.C., was a college football player at the University of Maryland, College Park, and a professional football player for the Oakland Raiders (three times), the Tampa Bay Buccaneers (two times), and the San Francisco 49ers.
-In 1976, he was drafted by the Raiders, but was claimed by the Buccaneers off waivers.
+Richard Jennings II (born April 17, 1953) is an American politician and former football player.
+He played college football at the University of Maryland, College Park and professional football for the Oakland Raiders, the Tampa Bay Buccaneers, and the San Francisco 49ers.
+Since 2014, he has served on the Sacramento City Council from the 7th district.

+Football career

+In 1976, Jennings was drafted by the Oakland Raiders, but was claimed by the Tampa Bay Buccaneers off waivers.
 Claimed by the Bucs on a Tuesday and waived again that Thursday, his two days set the record for the shortest time spent with the club.
 He then returned to the Raiders, and averaged 26.1 yards on 16 kick returns for the eventual Super Bowl XI champions before suffering a knee injury that required season-ending surgery.
-In the 1977 offseason, he passed through the Raiders, Green Bay Packers, and New Orleans Saints organizations, being waived by each, before being again claimed by the Buccaneers.
+In the 1977 offseason, Jennings passed through the Raiders, Green Bay Packers, and New Orleans Saints organizations, being waived by each, before being again claimed by the Buccaneers.
 After being waived a second time by the Buccaneers without ever playing a single down, Jennings played with the 49ers, and with the Raiders for a third stint.

+Political career

-After the NFL, Jennings served as Sacramento School Board Member, and runs the Center for Fathers and Families, an organization that assists fatherless families.
+After the NFL, Jennings served as Sacramento School Board Member, and ran the Center for Fathers and Families, an organization that assists fatherless families.
 He has also counseled troubled NBA player Ron Artest.

-Political Career

 In June 2014, Jennings was elected to the Sacramento City Council serving District 7.
-Jennings' campaign was supported by Region Builders and the Sacramento Chamber of Commerce.
+In May 2025, Jennings declined a pay raise proposed by the city's compensation commission due to the city's budget deficit.

+Personal life

+Jennings is married to Cassandra Jennings, the president and CEO of St. HOPE.
+The two met in college.